Skip to main content

 ANY /exposed/{token}/

 No auth header.
 The token IS the auth; presenting a valid, non-revoked, non-expired token yields proxied traffic to the registered in-container port.
-All HTTP verbs are forwarded (GET / POST / PUT / DELETE / PATCH / HEAD / OPTIONS) so static sites, REST APIs, and WebSocket upgrades all work.
-WebSocket upgrades are supported — the proxy detects the Upgrade: websocket header and switches to bidirectional pipe mode.
+All HTTP verbs are forwarded (GET / POST / PUT / DELETE / PATCH / HEAD / OPTIONS) so static sites and REST APIs work.
+WebSocket upgrades are not supported.
+A request carrying Upgrade: websocket is rejected with 426 Upgrade Required (websocket not supported); the exposed-port proxy only handles plain HTTP request/response traffic.
 Errors:

 StatusCondition

-404Token unknown, expired, or revoked.
+404Token unknown or revoked.
 (Same shape so existence isn’t leaked.)

 There is no rate limit on the capability URL — it forwards as fast as the underlying TCP connection allows.